Seteeri/Particle/doc/UI.md

     ...

-* There are two types of data: lists and atoms
-* Lists can contain a combination of lists and atoms
-  * Every list ends with the atom NIL
-* Atoms are either numbers or strings
+## Symbols

+* Symbols are similar to hyperlinks in a web page in that they have a representation (the visible text) and they also can link to other data that is not explicitly visible (generally visible when hovering over the text).
+* It is best to think of strings/text as links without a link or value.

-  * NIL is an atom, albeit a special one, as it represents an empty list
+* `NIL` is a special type; it is both an atom and a list
+  * It has multiple representations:
+    * `""` : empty string
+    * `()` : empty list
+    * `NIL` : symbol, represents False value (`T` represents True)

 * There are subtypes of symbols but that is for another discussion
+  * Widgets which will be discussed in a later section

-### Pointers
+#### Pointers

+* A pointer is conceptually the same as a traditional mouse cursor or pointer used to select objects
+* Pointers are represented as text, instead of a cursor to be able to refer to it more conveniently by name
+  * How would you refer to a mouse cursor in a conventional system?
-* Pointer can be either above or below an item in a list, depending on what it is pointing to
+* A pointer can be either above or below an item in a list
-* If above, an ASCII key will insert a key before the current item, and move the pointer above the next item
+  * above: ASCII key will insert a key before the current item, and move the pointer above the next item
+    * Same as normal typing
-* If below, an ASCII key will replace the item with input key, and move the pointer below the next item
+  * below: ASCII key will replace the item, and move the pointer below the next item
-* Pointers themselves are symbols
+    * Same as normal typing with insert/overwrite mode on
-* All pointers begin with an asterisk: `*0` `*1` etc.
+* By convention, all pointer names begin with an asterisk: `*0` `*1` etc.
 * There can exists as many pointers as desired, however, there exists one root master pointer: `*0`.
+  * It should not be deleted

+Basic Operations:

+* Select one atom or list
+  * Point to atom
+  * Point to start of list

+* Select part of list
+  * Set `start` pointer and `end` pointer to desired data
+  * Put `start` and `end` pointer in a list
+  * Point `*0` pointer to that list

+Compound Operations:

+Basic operations can be combined to perform more advanced selections:

+* Select non-contiguous atoms in a list
+* Select mixture of above and lists

+...and others.

+This can be achieved by using list operations:

+Given:

+         *1        *2        *3
+    [ ]  [ ]  [ ]  [ ]  [ ]  [ ]
+          a    b    c    d    e

+Select sublist:
+(setq *0 '((*1 *2)))

+Select atoms:
+(setq *0 '(*1 *2 *3))

+Select both sublist *1-*2, and atom *3:
+(setq *0 '((*1 *2) *3))

 ## Layouts

+Objects are linked; the linked object is either drawn to the right of or underneath the original object.

-There exists 2 possible layouts, x or y:
+Thus there exists 2 possible layouts, x or y:

 ### X Layout